 Retired Pay Allotments

-Retired servicemembers are permitted to continue allotments that they had in effect while on active duty except for Combined Federal Campaign pledges, Delta Dental Insurance, SGLI, and deposits in the Veteran's Educational Assistance Program (VEAP).
+Retired servicemembers are permitted to continue allotments that they had in effect while on active duty except for Combined Federal Campaign pledges, Delta Dental Insurance, and SGLI.

 Military retirees are authorized a maximum of six (6) discretionary allotments.
 Examples of discretionary allotments included insurance premiums for health, auto, or life insurance; voluntary payments to a family member, former spouse or relative; deposits into a financial institution, mutual fund or investment firm; payment of an auto or personal loan, mortgage, rent, or consumer debts.